SachsLab/IntracranialNeurophysDL/README.md

 Smaller datasets will be downloaded on demand as required by each lesson.

-Larger datasets will need to be downloaded in advance.
-TODO: Download instructions.
+Larger datasets are not required but you may download them following the instructions in the data directory for your own exploration outside the workshop.

 # Lesson Plan

-## Before the workshop.

-You should have already completed either the [configuration instructions](#configuring-your-environment) and have a jupyter notebook instance running.

-If you are unfamiliar with Jupyter notebooks then you should spend a few minutes going through the fastaiv3/dl1/00_notebook_tutorial.ipynb notebook.

-Afterwards, you should go through a couple of the notebooks in `tensorflow/tutorials/keras/`, starting with `basic_classification.ipynb`.

-Keen learners may be interested in going through the rest of the fast.ai courses as well. fast.ai uses PyTorch, which we do not use in this workshops, but the deep learning principles are the same.

-## Workshop Materials

 Please refer to the [Syllabus](https://github.com/SachsLab/IntracranialNeurophysDL/blob/master/docs/Syllabus.md).

-Each workshop _Part_ comprises one or more notebooks found in the _notebooks_ folder.
-Follow the notebooks in order as outlined in the Syllabus.
+Each workshop _Part_ comprises one pdf in the _slides_ folder and one or more notebooks in the _notebooks_ folder.
+Follow the slides in order and the notebooks to which they direct.